uvaai/pdp/_schedules/2 Spring 2023/index.md

 already contact us if are more than 1 day behind on the schedule, so we can look at possible solutions early.

+#### Part-time students

+If you are a part-time student, you can just follow the part of the daily schedule intended for your half of the program.
+You should still attend the group seminars with the other students, but can otherwise choose which days you are present and which days of practical assistance combine best with your own schedule.

 ### Absences and calling in sick

-If you are sick or are otherwise unable to come to campus, you should inform your group TA by sending them a message on Slack.
-When you are feeling better, inform your TA again, so a new planning for that module can be made.
+If you are sick or are otherwise unable to come to campus, you should inform your group TA you will be absent by sending them a message on Slack.
+When you are feeling better, inform your TA again, so your period of absence can be registered.

+Depending on how long you were sick, and if you are behind with the module, you can then also contact the course staff to discuss an alternate planning for the module.
+Note that this option requires you to have also already messaged your TA at the start of your absense.
 Any exceptions or extensions required for this will need to be discussed with course staff (so not your TA).
 See the extension policy below for more details.

 If you are experiencing coronavirus-related symptoms, but are feeling fit enough otherwise, you should do a self-test.
 If the self-test is negative, you can and should still come to campus.
 If the self-test is positive, you should report in sick, like described above, but work from home instead.
 When contacting your group TA, do also mention that you are absent because of a positive self-test, so we know you are working from home.

 ### Extension policy and late days